MWBark/Love-Japan/TESTING.md

 ### Automated Testing

-- An attempt was made at automated testing, but due to a lack of time only a very limit number of automated test were carried out.
+- An attempt was made at automated testing, but due to a lack of time only a very limit number of automated tests were carried out.